 through it.
 Links are only allowed between two pads when the allowed

-data types of the two pads are compatible.
-Data types are negotiated
+data types (capabilities) of the two pads are compatible.

-between pads using a process called caps negotiation.
 Data types are

+negotiated between pads using a process called caps negotiation.
+Data

 For the most part, all data in GStreamer flows one way through a link